 Couples who decide to conclude an ANC must also choose whether they wish the accrual system to apply to their intended marriage.
 "Accrual", in short, refers to the growth in a spouse's estate from the start to the end of a marriage.
 If the accrual system applies, the difference between the respective spouses' accrual is split at the end of the marriage to ensure that both parties share equally in the growth of each others' estates.

-* Please take note that the offer to provide these additional services at the these rates will lapse if the parties fail to contact our office and arrange for us to attend to same within one year of the date of their marriage.
+(*These additional services at the these rates will lapse if the parties fail to contact our office and arrange for us to attend to same within one year of the date of their marriage.)